xaptmah/sector/README.md

 # sector
-this app is deploy to heroku https://searchramp.herokuapp.com/
+This app is deploy to heroku https://searchramp.herokuapp.com/